sueszli/notionBackup/README.md

 <br>

-Let's explore different ways to back up data from Notion:
+Ways to back up data from Notion:

+1. [notionSnapshot](https://github.com/sueszli/notionSnapshot/) - Web scraping that approximates the original page, but unreliable due to limitations. ❌

+2. Exporting to markdown - Results in data loss compared to HTML due to markdown's limited expressiveness. ❌

+3. Exporting to HTML - Requires formatting, CSS fixes, and asset path rewriting. ✅

+This tool helps with:

+-   Unzipping HTML exports
+-   Formatting minified HTML files
+-   Fixing CSS issues
+-   Rewriting parts of the HTML (e.g., file names for assets)

-1. Web scraping creates beautiful backups but is unreliable due to unscrapable fonts/assets, content variations, and UI changes (see: [notionSnapshot](https://github.com/sueszli/notionSnapshot/)). ❌
+1. Web scraping with [notionSnapshot](https://github.com/sueszli/notionSnapshot/) gets you closest to the original Notion page but it is unreliable due to unscrapable fonts/assets, content variations, and UI changes ❌

-2. Exporting to markdown can result in data loss compared to HTML as it is not as expressive as HTML.
-You can convert HTML to markdown even without Notion. ❌
+2. Exporting pages to markdown can result in data loss compared to HTML as markdown it is not as expressive as HTML ❌

 3. Exporting to HTML works well but requires some tweaking.
 The exported HTML differs from the Notion app and needs formatting, CSS fixes, and rewriting of file paths for assets. ✅